 After this, you should check out examples for your chosen language in its given GitHub repo.

-OpenTelemetry has all the components necessary to be a one-stop observability solution:
+OpenTelemetry has all the components necessary to be a leading open-source observability solution:

 - Standards-first approach